 You should find answers to most common questions within this area - simply select the most appropriate area.
 The most frequently requested FAQs are displayed in this section.

-If you have a query that you cannot find the answer to, please contact us - our contact details are above right.
+If you have a query that you cannot find the answer to, please contact us.
 Support office hours are 8:30am - 5pm, Mon-Fri or complete the form below.

 The company must state its name, in legible lettering, on the following:

 You shall be contacted if your company is rejected.
 We make no charge for resubmitting a company name.

 Private companies that have not traded or otherwise carried on business for at least three months and have no assets or liabilities may apply to the Registrar to be struck off the register.
 You need to file a DS01 plus £10 filing fee to Companies House.
 The form should be signed by all directors of the company.

 Every company must have formally appointed company officers at all times.